wtlin1228/blog/content/blog/0021-api-request-race-conditions/index.md

 In order to make the demo easier, I choose `React`, `JavaScript` and `TypeScript` as special keywords.
 The server will sleep for `1s`, `5s` and `10s` before responding to those queries if the keyword is the special one.

-You can also start the server locally by `npm start server` then open `http://localhost:3333/graphql` to try it yourself.
+You can also start the server locally by `npm start server` then open `http://localhost:3333/graphql` and try it yourself.

 # Redux Saga